 After setting up your business, you need to make yourself known.
 Approaching friends with children is a good start.
 You could also post a notice or spread the word in your building, housing society, and the general neighbourhood.

+Join or start a free Facebook group for your neighbourhood and allow others to promote their businesses as well.
 An advertisement in the paper is another option, albeit a slightly pricey one depending on the city you live in and the publication.

 Get in touch with other tuition teachers in your area; you might think they wouldn’t want to help out their potential competition, but you’ll actually often find they have far too many students to handle on their own.

 Go digital, too!
-Social networking sites are a great way to market your business – create groups and pages on the Internet, and get all your friends and contacts to join in on the campaign!
+Social networking sites are a great way to market your business – create groups and pages on the Internet, and get all your friends and contacts to join in the campaign!